Skip to main content

 Note: If prompted to allow notifications, tap Go to Settings and enable them.

-- Unlock your phone and open the Authenticator app.
+1. Unlock your phone, switch to your Work Profile, and open the Authenticator app (it's icon shows a briefcase badge).
 Point your smartphone camera to the QR code displayed on your computer screen.
 The app will automatically detect it and add your sunetID@stanford.edu account to Microsoft Authenticator.

 What happens next?

-Once you sign into your Stanford Microsoft account using the new login process, you'll be ready to connect all the devices you use to check email (and access other university Microsoft services) to Microsoft Intune.
+Once you sign into your Stanford Microsoft account using the new login process, you're ready to connect all the devices you use to check email (and access other university Microsoft services) to Microsoft Intune

-Please wait 24 hours before connecting your devices to Intune unless you are prompted to start sooner.
+• Before you start: Wait 24 hours after setting up your login before connecting other devices to Intune, unless you are prompted to start sooner.

-If you don't see the new login process appear 24 hours after completing set up, submit a Help request.
+If you don't see the new login process appear 24 hours after completing set up, contact your local IT support.

 Troubleshooting Tips